 Following is a description of the valuation methodologies used for assets measured at fair value.
-With the exception of the addition of the valuation methodology related to common stock, there have been no changes in the methodologies used at December 31, 2018, as compared to December 31, 2017.
+There have been no changes in the methodologies used at December 31, 2019 and 2018.

-Common Stock: Shares of common stock of SPS Commerce, Inc. are valued at quoted market prices and classified as Level 1, as they are actively traded.
+Common Stock: Valued at quoted market prices, as they are actively traded.